Jesus Year: Spring Equinox

-I have been following my New Year’s Resolution to live the Tao this year.
+I have been following my New Year's Resolution to live the Tao this year.
 I feel something happening in me; it feels like what happened toward the end of my time in France, when all this slow, internal work came together and bore fruit.
 This continual trying and forgetting and not spending effort on the forgetting but trying again.
-I’ve been more aware, a shift.
+I've been more aware, a shift.
 I remember to feel things.
-I remember the word enlightenment, because lately it feels like a room with the lights on — nothing transcendent or ecstatic, but you can see where the furniture is.
+I remember the word enlightenment, because lately it feels like a room with the lights on—nothing transcendent or ecstatic; it's just, you can see where the furniture is.

-The last time this happened, the key was acceptance: I accepted the distance, the dryness, and this opened up a richness that quenched my thirst in each consecutive moment.
-I’ve noticed acceptance in this time, too.
-I’ve been thinking about time passing, getting older, death and the fleeting.
+The last time this happened, the key was acceptance: I accepted the distance, the dryness, and this opened up a richer way of being that quenched my thirst in each consecutive moment.
+I've noticed acceptance in this time, too.
+I've been thinking about time passing, getting older, death and the fleeting.
 I am always thinking about these things, but lately I think of them with acceptance instead of heartache.
 Here we are, then.

 There is dispiritedness in me.